mink007/Emotion_Recog_Deep_Neural_Networks/README.md

 # Emotion_Recog_Deep_Neural_Networks
 Class project for CS231N

-Project code report can be found here: https://github.com/julieeF/CS231N-Project
+Project code repo can be found here: https://github.com/julieeF/CS231N-Project

 Input data can be requested from University of Southern California.